shubhiM/objects/README.md

    The following are some of the features that are going to be added to the language.

-    1. this
+    1. Classes definitions and constructors
+    2. self
-    2. Methods
+    3. Methods
-    3. Fields
+    4. Fields
-    4. Dynamic dispatch
+    5. Dynamic dispatch
-    5. Inheritance - single level inheritance only.
+    6. Inheritance - single and multilevel
-    6. Overriding
-    7. Overloading
+    7. Overriding
     8. instanceof
-    9. Classes and constructors

 ## Compiler Pipeline: